 - Inspiron 1721

-If you have his .iso please load it on Google Drive so we can have all the Media Direct .isos.
+If you have his DVD please create an .iso from it using ImgBurn and load it on Google Drive so we can have all the Media Direct .isos.

 The Media Direct Button has the symbol below and is in close proximity to the power button.

 1. Setting up the Partitions by booting to the Media Direct DVD

 The partitions for Media Direct must be set up before the installation of Microsoft Windows otherwise pressing the Media Direct Button while the system is powered down can corrupt your entire Operating System.

 Insert the Media Direct DVD supplied with your system.
 It should look like the following:

 If you don’t have the DVD you can download the .iso from here and then burn it to a DVD:

 The Media Direct 3.3 .iso works only with the following systems MXC061 (Inspiron 640m/E1405), MM061 (Dell Inspiron 6400/E1505), MP061 (Dell Inspiron 9400/E1705), MXC062 (Dell XPS M1210), MXG061 (Dell XPS M1710), MXP061 (Dell XPS M2010).

 The Media Direct 3.5 for Vostro systems .iso works only with with the following systems Vostro 1400, Vostro 1500 and Vostro 1700.